 Spain Country Report

-Spain ranks well overall compared with its regional peers in terms of doing business; however, obtaining licences and permits and getting credit remain problematic.
-Corruption risks are likely to remain high, particularly during construction tenders.
-Labour strike risks will remain elevated nationally because of high unemployment and austerity measures, the anti-Cabify and -Uber taxi drivers' protests, and will be even higher in Catalonia because of the independence issue, as well as due to high level of unemployment and austerity measures nationwide.
+Spain ranks well overall compared with its regional peers in terms of doing business.
+However, obtaining licences, permits, and credit remains problematic.
+Corruption risks are likely to remain elevated, particularly during construction tenders.
+Labour strike risks will remain elevated nationally because of high unemployment and austerity measures, the anti-Cabify and -Uber taxi drivers' protests, and will be even higher in Catalonia because of the independence issue, as evidenced by the public sector workers’ strike in Catalonia on 29 November 2018.
 However, industrial action does not usually cause severe disruption to businesses.
-Further reforms to increase labour market flexibility are probable under the Popular Party (Partido Popular: PP)-led government, but their implementation will probably be delayed by the lack of broader political support.
+Attempts to increase labour market flexibility are likely to stagnate under the centre-left PSOE government.

 Vaccinations required to enter the country

 No vaccinations are required to enter the country.

 Hepatitis B: A vaccine is available for children at least two months old.

 Diphtheria-Tetanus-Polio: A booster shot should be administered if necessary (once every ten years).